 The seat belt reminder on the touchscreen alerts you if a seat belt for an occupied driver or passenger seat is unbuckled.
 If all occupants are buckled up and the reminder stays on, re-buckle seat belts to ensure they are correctly latched.
 Also remove any heavy objects (such as a briefcase) from an unoccupied seat.
-If the reminder light continues to stay on, contact Tesla.
+If the reminder light continues to stay on, schedule a Service appointment and refrain from using the seat until the issue is resolved.

-WARNING: Seat belts must be worn by passengers in all seating positions.
+WARNING: Seat belts must be worn by adult passengers in all seating positions.